-Healthy Aging with HIV
+Healthy Aging Programs

 Over 55% of all CHN clients receiving supportive services are aged 50 years and older.
-The advent of effective antiretroviral therapy has led to dramatic improvements for life expectancy for Persons Living with HIV (PLWH).
+The advent of effective antiretroviral therapy has led to dramatic improvements in life expectancy for Persons Living with HIV (PLWH).
 While effective treatments have drastically improved the quantity of life for PLWH, aging with HIV is associated with significant challenges that impact quality of life.
 To address these challenges, the Healthy Aging Program at CHN prioritizes supportive services that are tailored to the unique needs of older clients.
 In addition, we conduct research to advance the development of new and innovative programs.
 Through research, education, and advocacy, the Healthy Aging program fosters the open exchange and dissemination of information from scientific communities to CHN and to older clients living with HIV.

-* Physical Activity: To support and engage you in regular physical activity.
+• PATH 2 Movement: To support and engage you in regular physical activity.

-* Social Support: To address the need for social engagement and support.
+• PATH 2 Connection: To address the need for social engagement and support.

 Learn more about these programs